Vilijan/NFTMarketplace/README.md

         return If(can_stop_selling).Then(update_state).Else(Return(Int(0)))
 ```

-# Step 3: Implementation of the Stateless Smart Contract
+# 3. Implementation of the Stateless Smart Contract

 As we have mentioned earlier, we will use a stateless smart contract as a clawback address for the NFT.
 We are able to transfer the NFT from one account to another only when the code in the contract evaluates to true.